Loading...

 • Password: A strong password will be generated for you automatically, but you can create your own.
 The password strength indicator will tell you how secure your password is.

-• Search Engine Visibility: Leave this unchecked if you want your website to appear in search engine results.
-Check this box if you do not want your site to be indexed.
+• Search Engine Visibility: Place a check mark if you want to be visible in the engine results.
+Uncheck if you don't want your site to be indexed.

-3. Click the Install WordPress button, and you should be taken to a final screen that says, "WordPress has been installed; thank you, and enjoy!"
+3. Click the Install WordPress button, and you will be routed to the final screen that says, "WordPress has been installed; thank you, and enjoy!"
 It will show the username you selected on the previous page and a placeholder for your password.

-4. That's it; you can now log in to your WordPress site.
+4. Success!
+You can now log in to your WordPress site.

 Additional Resources